Project Highlight: Free Flyer Space Robotics MPC Controller

 Evaluated various optimization formulations (eg planning on force/moment, planning on thrusters directly, sampling-based methods, mixed-integer solver for discrete thruster inputs, etc)

-Selected Formulation: Directly optimize over continuous trinary thruster pairs, then use simple rounding to translate to direct thruster inputs (3Hz, 2.67s look-ahead)
+Selected Formulation: Directly optimize over continuous trinary thruster pairs, then use rounding to translate to thruster inputs

 Ported controller to interface with Free Flyer ROS2 stack